Expert advice on how to remove an old water heater, prepare for a tankless model, and install a tankless water heater

 If you are installing a new gas unit, check to see if you need your gas meter upgraded.
 Because the unit uses lots of BTUs, your meter may not have a large enough capacity to supply it along with the other gas-using appliances in your home.
 The gas company can check this out for you and usually will upgrade the meter at little or no cost.
 Also have the gas company check to see that it supplies the correct amount of manifold pressure for your new unit.

+A tankless water heater usually requires a 1-inch gas pipe from the meter to the water heater.
 If you need to install a new gas line, it is best to hire a professional plumber to do this.
-Black gas pipes will need to be run to the unit, and you may want to have another gas shutoff valve installed just prior to the unit being installed.
+You may want to have another gas shutoff valve installed just prior to the unit being installed.

 An indoor gas unit will also require venting.
-Because a tankless water heater produces a good deal of condensation and pushes air out with a fan, you will need to use category II stainless-steel exhaust pipe with tightly sealed silicon joints.
+Because a tankless water heater produces a good deal of condensation and pushes air out with a fan, you will need to use category II stainless-steel exhaust pipe with tightly sealed silicon joints, as shown in the second video below.
+If you’re installing a high-efficiency tankless water heater, you may be able to use plastic pipe, as shown in the This Old House video below.

 If you live in a cold climate, it’s a good idea to include a damper to prevent cold air from coming back in.
-Also install a condensate drain, which drains water from condensation through plastic tubing, which should be routed to a floor drain or a utility sink.
-Consult the manufacturer’s literature for the proper way to run the venting.
-You’ll likely need one or more elbow fittings to route the vent pipe into the unit.
+Depending upon the heater’s make and model, you may also install a condensate drain, which drains water from condensation through plastic tubing.
+This should be routed to a floor drain or a utility sink.
+Consult the manufacturer’s literature for all plumbing and venting requirements.

 A gas unit also needs 120-volt electrical power.
 Plan to plug it into a nearby outlet, or wire it directly to a junction box.